 [box]Category Eight – Short Story by a High School Student

-Prize, $750; Sponsoring Teacher, $250
+Prize, $750; Sponsoring Teacher, $250[/box]

 A prize of $750 is awarded to the winning student; $250 is awarded to the sponsoring teacher.
-The Hartwig Moss Prize is funded annually by the children of the late Mr. and Mrs. Hartwig Moss, IV in their memory.
+The Hartwig Moss Prize is funded annually by the children of the late Mr. and Mrs. Hartwig Moss, III in their memory.
 Requirements: original work of fiction of less than 2,500 words.
 Entries must have sponsoring teacher or school, preferably both. $10 entry fee to be paid by school or, in case of home-schooled students, by teacher.

 Important!
 General Guidelines for All Categories

-The overall general guideline is “ready for publication” with some publisher editing.
 The Society reserves the right to withhold award of a prize in any category in which there are no entries deemed “ready for publication” by the judges.
 The bylaws of the competition also require a specific minimum number of entries for each catgeory, with the the competition cancelled for any category that does not reach the required number of entries.
+Because of the specific problems caused by the pandemic and collateral issues, entries received in categories cancelled for lack of sufficient entries automatically will be entered in the 2023-24 competition.

 Who Can Enter?